-In order to address employee retention and competitiveness concerns, the Board of Directors approved a stock option repricing (the "Repricing") on October 9, 2024, of certain outstanding stock options under the 2011 Equity Incentive Plan (the "2011 Plan") and the 2020 Equity Incentive Plan (the "2020 Plan"), which reduced the exercise price of such options to \$1.26, which was the closing price of our common stock as reported on the Nasdaq Stock Market on October 9, 2024.
+In order to address employee retention and competitiveness concerns, the Board of Directors approved a stock option repricing (the "Repricing") on October 9, 2024, of certain outstanding stock options under the 2011 Plan and the 2020 Plan, which reduced the exercise price of such options to \$1.26, which was the closing price of our common stock as reported on the Nasdaq Stock Market on October 9, 2024.
 The Repricing was subject to approval by our stockholders, which was attained on January 3, 2025.
 All other terms and conditions of the repriced options, including the applicable vesting schedules, remained in force and unchanged.